 At present, Princess is a devoted Mom of a one-year-old girl named, “Elle” and the loving wife of an American marketer, Jason Field.
 She was once married to a controversial comedian and TV host, Willie Revillame.

 While she admits that she misses her life as an actress in the Philippines, she enjoys her privacy in the US.
 There are times that her patients recognize her as Princess Punzalan-the actress, and she would happily admit it.

 In an interview with G. Toengi, Princess says that originally, she wanted to be a doctor.
 But she found out that it would take 12 years to finish, so she opted for nursing.
 She also says that it’s in her nature to be caring, and if there’s anything she can do to help others, she will do it.

 “Maawain akong tao, eh.
 Kaya second nature na sa akin ang maging maalaga” (I’m compassionate.
 So, it’s my second nature to be caring).

 What does Princess feel about her real-life role as a nurse?

-“I’m dealing with people and I help them get well” says Princess as she talks about her experiences as a nurse in the US.
-She claims that the most fulfilling part of being a nurse is the fact that she is there for people who feel helpless.
+“I’m dealing with people and I help them get well,” says Princess as she talks about her experiences as a nurse in the US.
+She claims that the most fulfilling part of being a nurse is that she is there for people who feel helpless.
 Sometimes her patients don’t speak her language.
 But, she tries her best to make them feel that she empathize with them by holding their hand.
-She would even tell her patients that how she wished that she has a magic wand to make them feel better and they would smile and hold her hand back.
+She would even tell her patients how she wished that she has a magic wand to make them feel better and smile and hold her hand back.